barnahman/alx-system_engineering-devops/0x00-shell_basics/README.md

-we are sysbols, and inhabit sysbols
+we are symbols, and inhabit symbols